nbicocchi/learn-microservices/modules/chassis/chassis-python/slides/2 - Routes.md

 FastAPI will use this return type to **validate the returned data**.
 If the data is invalid (e.g. you are missing a field), it means that your app code is *broken*, not returning what it should, and it will return a **server error** instead of returning incorrect data.
 This way you and your clients can be certain that they will receive the data and the data shape expected.

-In addiction, FastAPI adds a JSON Schema for the response, in the OpenAPI path operation.
-This will be used by the automatic docs.
-It could also be used by automatic client code generation tools.

-For example, if you want to manage products, you can create a `Product` class, which will be used in your routes.

 ```py
 # main.py

 from fastapi import FastAPI
 from pydantic import BaseModel
 from typing import Optional, List

 class Product(BaseModel):
     """